“Show your work.”

 Then there’s the flip side.
 Those other times when we were almost giddy to show our work because we knew how to arrive at the right answer and wanted to show how smart we were.
 We had to go through the process anyway – why not showcase it?

-If marketers everywhere were suddenly responsible for showing the full scope of work behind generating quality leads, or how we landing that perfect customer, most of us would be in trouble – roughly three-fourths of marketers have an attribution model, yet fewer than a quarter of marketers believe they’re using the right attribution model.
+If marketers everywhere were suddenly responsible for showing the full scope of work behind generating quality leads, or how we landed that perfect customer, most of us would be in trouble – roughly three-fourths of marketers have an attribution model, yet fewer than a quarter of marketers believe they’re using the right attribution model.

 Of course, there’s a difference between showing our work in math and marketing.
 Math is governed by universally accepted laws we can abide by.
 Content marketing attribution?
 Not so much.
 There’s no perfect attribution model that can be applied to all companies.